Why do developmental psychologists argue that 'children need risky play, so parents should avoid overprotection'?

-Parents who have children think, ``I don't want my children to get hurt from dangerous play,'' so they forbid their children from playing outside of safe parks and playgrounds, or only allow them to play where their parents can watch.
-Sometimes.
+Parents who have children may think, 'I don't want my child to get injured by dangerous play,' and prohibit them from playing outside of safe parks or playgrounds, or only allow them to play where parents are supervising.
 However, Professor

 Why Children Need Risk, Fear, and Excitement in Play